Barry Sloane

 Sloane began his acting career in British television, appearing in series such as DCI Banks, Pleasureland, and The Mark of Cain.
 In July 2012, he was cast as Aiden Mathis in the hit ABC drama series Revenge.
-In February 2014, he joined the cast of the Steven Spielberg - produced science fiction drama series The Whispers.
+In February 2014, he joined the cast of the Steven Spielberg-produced science fiction drama series The Whispers.
 In 2025, Sloane was cast as Destruction, also known as The Prodigal, in the second season of Netflix's The Sandman.
-In 2025, he joined the cast of HBO's House of the Dragon for its third season, portraying Ser Adrian Redfort, a knight who supports Queen Rhaenyra Targaryen during the Dance of the Dragons.
-Sloane voiced and motion captured Captain Price in Call of Duty: Modern Warfare, for which he was nominated for British Academy Games Award for Performer in a Leading Role, and reprised the role in Modern Warfare II (2022) and Modern Warfare III (2023).
+In 2026, he joined the cast of HBO's House of the Dragon for its third season, portraying Ser Adrian Redfort.
+He also stars in the 2026 BBC crime thriller series The Cage.

+Sloane voiced and provided motion capture for Captain Price in the 2019 video game Call of Duty: Modern Warfare, and reprised the role in subsequent Call of Duty games.

-Early life
+Early life and education

-Sloane was born in Liverpool, England.
+Barry Sloane was born in Liverpool, England.
 From a young age, he was immersed in both music and performance.
-In an interview with Athleisure Mag, he described his creative upbringing:

-"I was in a band from about 13 to 24, played football from the age of seven, and I was doing drama the whole way through.
-There was always something—always a drive to create, to perform.
-I’ve just always needed to express myself."
+He played football from the age of seven, played in a band for over 10 years from the age of 13, and did drama through his school years.

-In his late teens, he became the lead singer and bass guitarist for the band The Smiling Jackals, which toured extensively across the UK and built a strong following.
-Reflecting on a key turning point between music and acting, Sloane said:
+In his late teens, he became the lead singer and bass guitarist for the band The Smiling Jackals, which toured extensively across the UK.
+After his agent booked him a regular role on a TV show, he left the band.

-"We were playing our music and our songs for the showcase, and I got a call from my acting agency that I had booked a regular role on a British TV show.
-It was like I had to decide then and there...
-I had to tell the guys from the band that I was leaving the band and joining the TV show."

 In 2023, Sloane announced the band's reunion after 23 years, sharing updates on social media.